saralotfy/Restaurant-Management-project/README.md

   MOV AH,9
   INT 21H
 ~~~
-If the user enters "1" the program will jump to the BREATFAST label and show its menu , in case of "2" it will jump to the DINNER label,
+If the user enters "1" the program will jump to the BREATFAST label and shows its menu , in case of "2" it will jump to the DINNER label,
-in case of "3" it will jump to the APPETIZER label and show its menu, in case of "4" it will jump to the DRINKS label and show its menu.
+in case of "3" it will jump to the APPETIZER label and shows its menu, in case of "4" it will jump to the DRINKS label and shows its menu.
 IF the user enters any character except these characters ,the program will show this until he enters a right character :

 <img src ="https://user-images.githubusercontent.com/65913853/209344186-b1cd27df-2a5c-46e6-82f3-4f03e7480a9d.png" width="50%">